nomilous/in./README.md

 ){}).then...

 // dir is the only baked-in expander,
-// and json is the only baked in filter
+// and json is the only baked in adapter
-// $$in.filters.myFiltrationSystem = function( ...see lib/none/filter or npm in.filter.json
+// $$in.adapterss.myFiltrationSystem = function( ...see lib/none/adapter or npm in.adapter.json
 // $$in.expanders.myExpander = function( ...see npm in.expander.dir

 ```